phylum-dev/community-extensions/snyk-import/README.md

 ## Installation

-Clone the repository and install the extension via the Phylum CLI.
+Clone the repository and install the extension via the Phylum CLI:

 ```console
 git clone https://github.com/phylum-dev/community-extensions